In my last post, I explored the five great pitfalls that derail organizations, cause them to under-perform, and create serious dysfunction.

 This principle comes to life when all the critical support functions, customers, teams, and operating teams within the business build their own function-specific strategies within the parameters of the business’ overarching strategy.

-We have seen incredible improvements in Key Performance Indicators (KPIs) when organizations become aligned at a deep level, synchronize their activities, and focus their collective efforts on executing the strategy.
+We have seen incredible improvements in Key Performance Indicators (KPIs) when organizations and their leaders become aligned at a deep level, synchronize their activities, and focus their collective efforts on executing the strategy.

 2. Heal teams that are disjointed and out of sync.